 Where P is the pressure of the gas, V is the volume of the gas, T is the temperature at which the system is kept, measured in Kelvin and K is the proportionality constant which depends on the nature of gases contained in the system.
 Further, K is proportional to the number of molecules in the sample, so we can write this mathematically as,

 Where N is the number of molecules in the sample and k is another constant of proportionality.
 The studies performed on k suggest that the value of k remains the same for all the gasses and is defined as the Boltzmann constant denoted as kb.

 Here we can see that,

 This implies that, if P, V and T are the same, the number of molecules in the system N is the same.
 This proves the Avogadro’s hypothesis that for a unit volume of gasses at a fixed temperature and pressure, the number of molecules per unit volume of the gas is the same.
 For 22.4 liters of gas at standard temperature and pressure, this number is equal to 6.023 × 1023, which is known as the Avogadro’s number.
-This amount of a substance is termed as the 1 mole of that substance i.e., 6.023 × 1023 atoms of oxygen is termed as 1 mole of oxygen atom.
+This amount of a substance is termed as the 1 mole of that substance i.e., 6.023 × 1023 atoms of oxygen are termed as 1 mole of the oxygen atom.

 This has been further proven by the kinetic theory of gasses.
 As per the gas equation suggested by the kinetic theory of gasses, PV=nRT , where n is the number of moles of gasses, R is the universal constant with a value equal to 8.314 Jmol-1K-1 and T is the temperature in Kelvin.